florianjehn/Societal_Collapse/_posts/2025-11-03-climate_focus.md

 Now we just have to put in the work to avoid those.

+# How to cite

+Jehn, F. U. (2025, November 26).
+Does climate science focus on the right temperature range?.
+Existential Crunch. https://doi.org/10.59350/g64bp-jjf43

 # Endnotes

 (1) If you want to learn more about where this distrust might come from, take a look [here](https://existentialcrunch.substack.com/p/inequality-all-the-way-down).